Japan 2019 Day 2 Part 2 - Climbing Fushimi InariFeb 27, 2019 4 min read

 This blog post is sponsored by…everybody!

 All the torii gates on the mountain are donated.
 If you’re a poor peasant you can donate one of these chibi ones instead.
 The gates big enough to walk through start at ¥400,000.

 japan.exe has stopped responding

-Pretty tired so I’m not going to wait around and I feel like I’ve seen enough.
+Real tired so I’m not going to wait around and I feel like I’ve already seen enough.

 Back down I go…

 The sacred shrine dedicated to the God of exploitatively priced vending machines.

 Fushimi Inari is super cool and well worth the visit 👍